dalemorr/shell/README.md

 ## Build

 Go version 1.21.6 or later is expected for building this program.
-To build it, clone this repository to a local machine and run `go build -o build .`.
+To build it, clone this repository to a local machine and run `go build -o ./build/shell .`.

 ## Usage